Exact quasinormal modes in Grumiller spacetime: Abstract

 \section{Abstract}

 The Grumiller metric is an effective model for gravity at large distances and plays a significant role in constructing galactic models and explaining dark matter.
 Here, in Grumiller spacetime, we analytically compute the quasinormal-mode frequencies and wave functions for massless particles with spin $\leq 2$ by introducing a new transformation relation.
-We find that the quasinormal-mode frequencies are identical for different bosons sharing the same quantum number $N$, and similarly for different fermions.
-However, the frequencies of bosons and fermions never coincide.
-Moreover, for a given spin state, the corresponding particles exhibit an $(n + 1)$-fold degeneracy.
-These results provide a theoretical basis for simulating particle waves with identical statistical properties.
+Our findings indicate that the quasinormal-mode frequencies are identical for different fermions with the same quantum number $n$.
+Notably, no bosonic quasinormal modes associated with Heun polynomials were found.
+Furthermore, for a given quasinormal-mode frequency, the corresponding particles exhibit a $2(n + 1)$-fold degeneracy.
+These results provide a theoretical basis for the mutual simulation of fermionic waves.